Villanova doomed by Kansas 3-pointers in Final Four loss

 All the clawing left the Wildcats with nothing left to finish off the comeback.

-McCormack powered his way inside for a a pair of thunderous dunks and Kansas continued draining shots from the arc.
+McCormack powered his way inside for a a pair of thunderous dunks and Kansas continued draining shots from deep.
 Christian Braun all but put it out of reach with just under three minutes left, heaving in an off-balance 3 at the shot clock buzzer to put Kansas up 75-59.

+“I had hit one before that, so I had nothing to lose, honestly,” Braun said.
+“Just threw one up there and it went in.”

 More AP coverage of March Madness: https://apnews.com/hub/march-madness and https://apnews.com/hub/ncaa-mens-bracket and https://twitter.com/AP_Top25